Connie Hawkins: Phoenix Suns (1969–1973)

 In 1969, still recovering from knee surgery in his final ABA season, Hawkins hit the ground running with the Phoenix Suns, when he played 81 games and averaged 24.6 points, 10.4 rebounds and 4.8 assists per game.
-In the final game of his rookie season, Connie had 44 points, 20 rebounds, 8 assists, 5 blocks and 5 steals.
-The Suns finished third in the Western Conference, and in the 1970 NBA playoffs they were knocked out by the Los Angeles Lakers in a seven-game Western Conference Semifinals series in which Hawkins carried the Suns against a team that had future Hall of Famers Wilt Chamberlain, Elgin Baylor and Jerry West.
-In Game 2 of the series, on March 29, 1970, Hawkins led the Suns to a 114-101 victory while scoring 34 points, grabbing 20 rebounds, and recording 7 assists.
-For the series, Hawkins averaged 25 points, 14 rebounds and 7 assists per game.
+In the final game of his rookie season against Elvin Hayes and the San Diego Rockets, Hawkins had 44 points, 20 rebounds, 8 assists, 5 blocks and 5 steals.
+The Suns finished third in the Western Conference.
+In the 1970 NBA playoffs they were knocked out by the Los Angeles Lakers in a seven-game Western Conference Semifinals series in which Hawkins carried the Suns against a team that had future Hall of Famers Wilt Chamberlain, Elgin Baylor and Jerry West.
+In Game 2 of the series, on March 29, 1970, Hawkins led the Suns to a 114–101 victory while scoring 34 points, grabbing 20 rebounds, and recording 7 assists.
+For the series, Hawkins averaged 25.4 points per game, 13.9 rebounds, 5.9 assists, and 46.9 minutes per game (despite his knee problems).

+Hawkins was named First Team All-NBA that season.
+He was also a Western Conference starter in the All-Star game.
+He was tied for fifth in MVP voting that year.

 He missed 11 games due to injury during the 1970–71 season, averaging 21 points per game.
 He matched those stats the next year, and was the top scorer on a per-game basis for the Suns in the 1971–72 season.
 He averaged a comparatively low 16 points per game for the Suns in the 1972–73 season.